Processing Stress Responses

 02/17/2026

-Stress responses are separate from the stressor- they (automatic stress responses) tend to mobilize with the same general presentations, to protect from "threat."
+Stress responses are separate from the stressor- they (automatic stress responses) tend to activate and react with the same general patterns learned for navigating survival during developmental years, to protect from a perceived "threat."

-However helpful, to have an automatic response with this goal motivating, the first and most automatic inclination is usually not the best mode of operation in response to whatever unique thing or situation currently represents the "threat."
+However helpful, to have an automatic response with the goal of protecting you, the first and most automatic inclination is usually not the best mode of operation in response to whatever unique thing or situation currently represents the "threat."
 It may very well be a threat, which requires you to move intelligently and protectively, but you can use your consciousness to delineate how that is, and how to bring balance into your experience, aligned with your goals.

-Yes I recognize this automatic mobilization in response to perceived threat
+"Yes, I recognize this is an automatic mobilization in response to perceived threat."

-Yes I deem it generally appropriate to be here, and the need to activate in some way is intelligently valid
+"Yes, I deem it generally appropriate to be here, and the need to activate in some way is intelligent and valid...it makes sesnse why it's here."

-So now what is the most fortuitous path I can build?
-Is it holding onto the triggered feelings as a mechanism to continually activate, or can I validate those feelings and then choose not to hold them when they come up because although valid, not being consumed by them is more helpful for me...
+- Or, can I validate those feelings and then choose not to hold them when they come up because, although valid, not being consumed by them is more helpful for me?

 Assess threat nature and intensity